 Their favorite food seems to be sweet secretions from insects living on the trees, but they also vigorously hunt insects and larger colonies will forage across the ground near the base of the trees.

 The easiest way to keep them is in a large potted plant, stood on an upturned pot in a bowl of water, which stops them to stop them escaping.
 However this natural method does limit what can be seen within the nest and some success has been achieved by keeping them in glass containers / large test tubes hung in the plants.

 Colonies are very difficult to establish from just queens and frequently fail in the early stages.
-With this in mind we will only supply young queens that already have some workers.
+With this in mind we recommend that you choose the option with workers.